Admission Dutch Students for academic year 2018-2019

-The admission procedure of the Gerrit Rietveld Academie consists of two rounds: first assessment portfolio during consultation hour (or after submitting your portfolio), and the entrance examination.
+The admission procedure of the Gerrit Rietveld Academie consists of two rounds: first; assessment portfolio during consultation hour (or after submitting your portfolio), and second; the entrance examination.

-Now book an appointment for one of the extra consultations, to apply for 2017-2018.
+From October, you can book an appointment for a consultation, to apply for 2018-2019.

 Click one of the links below to enter the appointment form of your choice: